 A proxy for use at the Annual Meeting is solicited by the Board of Directors of the Company.
-You may ensure your representation by completing, signing, dating and promptly submitting a proxy which will be mailed to you on or about April 22, 2020.
-You may also submit your proxy electronically by going to www.proxyvote.com and following the instructions on that website or telephonically by calling 1-800-6903.
-The deadline for transmitting voting instructions electronically via the Internet is 11:59 p.m.
-Eastern Daylight Saving Time, on May 19, 2020.
-The deadline for transmitting vote previously taken, you may revoke your proxy at any time before it is voted at the Annual Meeting (i) by giving written notice of revocation to the Secretary of the Company, at the address of the Company set forth on the cover page of this proxy statement; (ii) by executing a later-dated proxy that is received prior to the Annual Meeting or submitting a later-dated proxy via the Internet prior to the deadline for doing so; or (iii) if you are the registered owner of your common shares, by attending the Annual Meeting online and giving notice of revocation.
+You may ensure your representation by completing, signing, dating and promptly submitting a proxy which will be mailed to you on or about April 21, 2021.
+You may also submit your proxy electronically by going to www.cleartrustonline.com/ovbc and following the instructions on that website or telephonically by calling 1-813-235-4490.
+Voting instructions may be transmitted electronically via the Internet or transmitted by telephone until the polls close during the Annual Meeting.
+Without affecting any vote previously taken, you may revoke your proxy at any time before it is voted at the Annual Meeting (i) by giving written notice of revocation to the Secretary of the Company, at the address of the Company set forth on the cover page of this proxy statement; (ii) by executing a later-dated proxy that is received prior to the Annual Meeting or submitting a later-dated proxy via the Internet prior to the deadline for doing so; or (iii) if you are the registered owner of your common shares, by attending the Annual Meeting online and giving notice of revocation.

 Attendance online at the Annual Meeting will not, by itself, constitute revocation of a proxy.